Spectacular South of France in 3 Days

 Stop midway through the High Line at the Chelsea Market Passage and pop into Chelsea Market to grab a bite.
 There are great food vendors and shopping.
 It’s also a cool place to duck out of the sun on a hot day.

-For your final New York City attraction in this fun-filled, New York City 4 Day itinerary, I give you the MOMA.
-There are a variety of exhibitions and must-view art pieces only the MOMA holds.
 Sit outside and enjoy a bit of tranquility before your travels start again.
 If you didn’t get to eat along the High Line, the MOMA also offers a café for travel bound sustenance.

 Of course, you can’t see all of New York City in four days.
 If you’re fortunate enough to have more time in New York City, check out the following top sights and attractions.